open-policy-agent/eopa/docs/enterprise-opa/tutorials/using-data/streaming-kafka.md

 ## Publishing messages to Kafka

-With the containers up and running, it's time to test the Enterprise OPA integration with Kafka.
+With the containers up and running, it's time to test the EOPA integration with Kafka.

 :::note
 The following example uses the [kcat tool](https://github.com/edenhill/kcat) to produce messages to Kafka topics in these examples, but any tool for producing messages should work.
 :::

-We're going to publish some messages to the `users` topic, which we previously configured Enterprise OPA to consume from.
+We're going to publish some messages to the `users` topic, which we previously configured EOPA to consume from.
 The data will be in the form of a JSON object per line, and will be stored in a file called `users.jsonl`.

 You can create the `users.jsonl` file now with the content below.